How to Switch from

 Final Thoughts

-Migrating from AutoCAD® to BricsCAD can be done in just four easy steps: install, explore the interface, migrate your files, and test a project.
-With its familiar environment and complete DWG compatibility, BricsCAD makes the transition quick and painless.
+Migrating from AutoCAD® to BricsCAD® can be done in just four easy steps: install, explore the interface, migrate your files, and test a project.
+With its familiar environment and complete DWG compatibility, BricsCAD® makes the transition quick and painless.

 If you’re ready to make the move, start with the official guides:

-Switching to BricsCAD could be the smartest step you take for your CAD workflow this year – giving you the same productivity at a fraction of the cost.
+Switching to BricsCAD® could be the smartest step you take for your CAD workflow this year – giving you the same productivity with licensing flexibility to suit your business.

 Powered by DIT Innovations